giraffe-fsharp/Giraffe/README.md

 ## Support

 If you've got value from any of the content which I have created, but pull requests are not your thing, then I would also very much appreciate your support by buying me a coffee.
+Thank you!

 <a href="https://www.buymeacoffee.com/dustinmoris" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/yellow_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>